golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ### Custom OIDs

 To use arbitrary extensions we need to apply to https://pen.iana.org/pen/PenApplication.page to assign OID (Private Enterprise Number) for GolemFactory.
-In further documentation I assume we got number `1.3.6.1.4.1.60000`, until we will acquire real OID.
+In further documentation I assume we got number `1.3.6.1.4.1.60000`, until we acquire real OID.

 Having our OID, we can define arbitrary semantic to numbers in our namespace: